Eusaurosphargis: Phylogeny

 Eusaurosphargis was first included in a phylogenetic analysis in its original description.
 Nosotti and Rieppel (2003) recovered it as the sister taxon of Helveticosaurus, and based on the description in the literature available for Saurosphargis (whose holotype is lost), they considered it to fall in the same clade.
 This group was found to be the sister-group of the clade that comprises thalattosauriforms and sauropterygians.

 The anatomy of Saurosphargis was finally clarified by comparisons with the well-preserved specimens of Sinosaurosphargis, and as a result Saurosphargis was no longer considered to be a nomen dubium, and thus could be included in a phylogenetic analysis.
 Li et al. (2011) found Saurosphargis and Sinosaurosphargis to form a clade separate from that of Eusaurosphargis and Helveticosaurus, which they termed Saurosphargidae.
 The following cladogram is simplified after the phylogenetic analysis of Li et al. (2014), which includes Eusaurosphargis, Helveticosaurus and all known saurosphargid species.
 The removal / inclusion of Ichthyopterygia was found to affect the topology the most - switching the positions of the Eusaurosphargis+Helveticosaurus and Thalattosauriformes clades, and altering the positions of several taxa within Eosauropterygia, which are not shown.

+A later 2022 study by Wang and colleagues found Eusaurosphargis to be a member of Saurosphargidae within the Sauropterygiformes, unrelated to Helveticosaurus.Wolniewicz et al. 2023 found a close relationship with Palatodonta.